-The rest of the voicemail was him singing a song about how he loved my friends for being so protective of me, and that if I would give him a chance, he would prove that spending time with him was worth it.
+The rest of the voicemail was him singing a song about how he loved my friends for being so protective of me and that if I gave him a chance, he would prove that spending time with him was worth it.

 I blushed in my seat in our break room, and my co-worker Lee caught me.

 “What’s up?” he asked.

 “Oh, nothing.
 One of my friends just wrote a song about me and left it on my voicemail.”